Radiologic Technology

 Radiologic Technologist

-Working Conditions
+Working conditions

-Radiologic Technologists may work in a variety of health care facilities, although most are employed in hospitals or imaging centers.
-Technologists typically work 40-hour weeks that may include evening, weekend, or "on-call" hours dependent upon their employment setting.
-The Radiologic Technologist provides direct patient care and must be able to obtain the knowledge (cognitive function), skills (psychomotor function), and demonstrate professionalism (affective function).
+Radiologic Technologists may work in a variety of healthcare facilities, although most are employed in hospitals or imaging centers.
+Technologists typically work 40-hour weeks that may include evening, weekend or on-call hours dependent upon their employment setting.
+The Radiologic Technologist provides direct patient care and must be able to obtain the knowledge (cognitive function), skills (psychomotor function) and demonstrate professionalism (affective function).

 Physical stamina is important in diagnostic imaging because technologists are on their feet for long periods of time and may be required to lift or turn disabled patients.
 Please refer to the Essential Skills & Abilities of a Radiologic Technologist to determine if you are able to meet these functions with or without reasonable accommodations.